-- Code review from more knowledgable people in the community is extremely valuable.
-I deeply remember the lessons learned in my few open source PRs.
+- Code review from more knowledgeable people in the community is extremely valuable.
+I deeply remember the lessons learned in my few open-source PRs.
 Subtle nuances that I’d never would’ve picked up nearly as fast learning on my or in a work context.

 Point 2 doesn’t mean that we didn’t do code reviews at work.
 We do.
 But the context of the review is different.

-Essentially, if you write code and contribute to open source projects, you’ll learn a lot from knowledgable people in your programming language’s community.
+Essentially, if you write code and contribute to open-source projects, you’ll learn a lot from knowledgeable people in your programming language’s community.